Frequently-Asked Questions About Therapy and Counseling

 Do your counselors prescribe medication?

 We don’t prescribe medication.
 Not everyone wants to be on medication or needs to be on it.
 If we think it may be helpful, we will refer you to a psychiatrist or psychiatric nurse practitioner to be evaluated.
-Our counselor’s main focus is on using effective evidence-based approaches to alleviate you symptoms without the use of medications.
+Our counselors' focus mainly on using effective evidence-based approaches to alleviate you symptoms without the use of medications.

 Will insurance pay for my counseling?